-SPAN 101 - Spanish Beginning Cultural and Communication I (3 credits)
+SPAN 101 - Spanish Beginning Culture and Communication I (3 credits)

 Course develops cultural understanding and linguistic proficiency for communication in rudimentary social situations.
 Activities include engagement with native speakers; in-class conversations; reading, listening, and writing exercises; application of broad cultural definitions to the specifics of Hispanic cultures; discussion (in English) of a problem or concern affecting those cultural groups.
 Special attention given to developing intercultural competency, with a focus on the ways in which the processes used for understanding Hispanic peoples can be applied to other cultural experiences.
 Course conducted in Spanish 50% of the time.
+Offered fall and spring semesters.